 - Prohibit local approval and contributions requirements, and

-- Establish a selection criteria for cost reasonableness.
+- Establish a selection criterion for cost reasonableness.

 The AHCIA includes additional provisions that would further strengthen the Housing Credit.
 For more information, read the details of the AHCIA.